adobe/reactor-packager/README.md

 ```
 ## Preprocessing extension views

 It may be that your extension views require some preprocessing.
 Maybe your views use JSX, Stylus, or some other tech that needs preprocessing before they can be displayed within the sandbox.
-To handle these cases, create a gulp task that performs the preprocessing and pass the name of that task to turbine-gulp-packager as follows:
+To handle these cases, create a gulp task that performs the preprocessing and pass the name of that task to extension-support-packager as follows:

 ```javacript
 var gulp = require('gulp');